openscm/pymagicc/docs/development.rst

     git push origin master --tags

-Then, a new version can be released on PyPI (see note below about test releases) with (getting setup instructions can be found `here <https://blog.jetbrains.com/ pycharm/2017/05/how-to-publish-your-package-on-pypi/>`_)
+Then, a new version can be released on PyPI (see notes below about setting up PyPI and test releases) with (getting setup instructions can be found `here <https://blog.jetbrains.com/ pycharm/2017/05/how-to-publish-your-package-on-pypi/>`_)

 ::